SBA Small Disadvantaged Business Definition & SDB Certification

 - We consult with small business owners about Ostensible Subcontractor rules and how to avoid costly legal mistakes.

-To become an SBA 8a certified small disadvantaged business, applicants must meet the following requirements.
+Whether or not you are self certified small disadvantaged business, to become an SBA 8a certified small disadvantaged business, applicants must meet the following definition of small disadvantaged business to become certified.

 - At least 51 percent unconditionally owned by one or more socially and economically disadvantaged individuals as set forth.